RenatoAlvarezO/XAMPP_Launcher/README.md

 # XAMPP Launcher

-A simple CLI program written in Dart for launching XAMPP from the terminal, insted of executing the already de command created on the LAMPP folder
+A simple CLI program written in Dart for launching XAMPP from the terminal, instead of executing the already provided script on the LAMPP folder